 jaundice (yellowing of the skin or eyes);

-unusual vaginal bleeding;
+unusual vaginal bleeding, pelvic pain;

 a lump in your breast; or

 Common side effects may include:

-vaginal itching or discharge, changes in your menstrual periods, break-through bleeding.
+vaginal itching or discharge, changes in your menstrual periods, breakthrough bleeding.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect estradiol vaginal (local)?
+What other drugs will affect Vagifem (local)?